alhajee/ckan/doc/contributing/documentation.rst

 see `Cross-referencing arbitrary locations <http://sphinx-doc.org/markup/inline.html#cross-referencing-arbitrary-locations>`_.

-Cross-referencing to CKAN config settings
+Cross-referencing to FMLD config settings
 -----------------------------------------

-Whenever you mention a CKAN config setting, make it link to the docs for that setting in :doc:`/maintaining/configuration` by using ``:ref:`` and the name of the config setting::
+Whenever you mention a FMLD config setting, make it link to the docs for that setting in :doc:`/maintaining/configuration` by using ``:ref:`` and the name of the config setting::

   :ref:`ckan.site_title`

-This works because all CKAN config settings are documented in :doc:`/maintaining/configuration`, and every setting has a Sphinx label that is exactly the same as the name of the setting, for example::
+This works because all FMLD config settings are documented in :doc:`/maintaining/configuration`, and every setting has a Sphinx label that is exactly the same as the name of the setting, for example::